Review — TinyBERT: Distilling BERT for Natural Language Understanding

 1. Preliminaries

 1.1.
-Transformer Layer
+Layer

-• A standard Transformer layer includes two main sub-layers: multi-head attention (MHA) and fully connected feed-forward network (FFN).
+• A standard layer includes two main sub-layers: multi-head attention (MHA) and fully connected feed-forward network (FFN).

 • For MHA, there are three components of queries, keys and values, denoted as matrices Q, K and V respectively.
 The attention function can be formulated as follows: